sanjeevkomma/System_Design/Software-Architect.md

 # To Read
 * Need for Architecure = Distributed Systems, Device Explosion, Enormous Scale, Technology Evolution
 * Goal of an Architect = Technology Supports / Enables Business needs.
 Architect the applications that meets Business needs
+* Asynchronous Architecture is an Event-based, non-blocking architecture

 # Business Needs
 * Fucntional Requirements =